solita/solita.github.com/_posts/2021-06-22-type-phantoms-and-safe-apis.md

   }
 ```

+This example uses a plain `string` as the error type.
+The error type could also be some structured
+error, or even depend on the result type.

 Of course, the backend code could throw exceptions regardless, so still catching those as well would
 be useful.